AuricValdez/SpartanEnsemble/README.txt

 8. If all present students have scanned their QR codes and have attended to the system.
 Click "End Attendance."

 9. To view the attendees of the class.
 Click "View Attendance Logs."
 Select the necessary fields to view the students who attended a specific class which you have initiated in the system.
-Once fields are filled, clicl "Search."
+Once fields are filled, click "Search."

 10. To remove a student from the attendance, click "Unattend" at the right side of the table aligning said student whom you wish to unattend.